See the code block below. That's a basic example that may occur in any web application.

 string.indexOf(searchValue [, fromIndex])

-fromIndex - this parameter is optional and you can use it to specify location at which to start searching for the value.
+fromIndex - this parameter is optional and you can use it to specify the location at which to start searching for the value.

 Searching in a backward direction

 It's important to note that the String object also contains the lastIndexOf() built-in function which is very useful.
-You can use it to get position of the last occurrence of the specified string.
+You can use it to get the position of the last occurrence of the specified string.

 The specification is very similar to other functions described in this article: